The estimated reading time for this post is 5 minutes

 If you have less-than-perfect teeth, you’re not alone.
-Over four million people in the United States currently have braces, including adults, which make up about a quarter of these individuals.
+Over four million people in the United States currently have braces or Invisalign, including adults, which make up about a quarter of these individuals.
 With more options than ever coming into the scene, the chances are higher that you’ll find a braces option that’s perfect for your orthodontic needs.

 Not too long ago, the predominant option for everyone was to get traditional metal braces.
-These are still viable treatment solutions that give real results.
+These are still viable treatment solutions that give incredible results.

 But the spectrum of tooth correction requirements is broad.
 What are the people with only minor cosmetic needs to do?
-Medical professionals have come up with excellent alternatives for smiles that don’t need to go through such invasive measures to look well.
+Medical professionals have come up with excellent alternatives for smiles that don’t need to go through such invasive measures to look straight and aligned.
 One of these methods is Invisalign.

 This treatment method involves wearing a series of plastic molds, which are called aligners.
 Over the course of your treatment, a series of aligners will continually shape your teeth into its ultimate “corrected” form.